Trump indicted by grand jury in special counsel Jack Smith's Jan. 6 investigation

 From "about November 14, 2020" through Inauguration Day, Jan.
 20, 2021, the indictment says, in Washington, D.C., "and elsewhere," "Trump, did knowingly combine, conspire, confederate, and agree with co-conspirators, known and unknown to the grand jury, to injure, oppress, threaten, and intimidate one or more persons in the free exercise and enjoyment of a right and privilege secured to them by the Constitution and laws of the United States — that is, the right to vote, and to have one's vote counted."

 The Trump campaign said in a statement that the indictment was "the latest corrupt chapter in the continued pathetic attempt by the Biden Crime Family and their weaponized Department of Justice to interfere with the 2024 Presidential Election."
-The former president's campaign questioned why it took "two and a half years" to bring the charges.
-And his campaign also claimed that Trump "always followed the law…with advice from many highly accomplished attorneys."
+The former president's campaign questioned why it took "two and a half years" to bring the charges, during the presidential campaign.
+It also claimed that Trump "always followed the law…with advice from many highly accomplished attorneys."

 for more features.